renatocaliari/contornos/docs/en/contornos.md

   * every guardian of a contorno is also a participant in the outer contorno as [agent](#agent).

 #### Responsibilities
-  * _all general responsibilities of contorno participants_.
+  * _all general responsibilities of outline participants_.
-  * _all own contorno responsibilities_ that are not delegated to internal contornos.
+  * _all responsibilities of the contour itself_ that are not delegated to internal contours.
-  * bring information from the external contorno to all participants of your contorno.
+  * bring external contour information to all participants in your contour.
+If the outline in question is the organization itself, then bring information from the market, partners, investors, etc.
-  * act on [boosters](en/contornos#boosters) without progress in its contorno.
+  * act on [boosters](#boosters) with no progress in its outline.
-  * to propose a contorno strategy, requiring an integrative decision.
+  * propose a contorno strategy, requiring an integrative decision.
-  * to propose a contorno process, needing an integrative decision.
+  * propose a contorno process, needing an integrative decision.
   * propose people to support the contorno.
   * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision.
-  * keep indicators updated in the system that the organization uses for public work
-  * keep projects updated in the system the organization uses for public work
-  * share indicators with the outer contorno, at the frequency suggested by the outer contorno.
-  * share about the progress of specific projects that significantly impact other contornos or consider it critical that other people from other contornos contribute, as often as suggested by the external contour, informing how this connects to the strategy and purpose of the external contour.

-#### Responsibilities of the guardian of the greatest contorno, the organization itself
-  * _all general responsibilities of contorno participants_.
-  * _all own contorno responsibilities_ that are not delegated to internal contornos.
-  * act on [boosters](#boosters) without progress in its contorno.
-  * to propose a contorno strategy, requiring an integrative decision.
-  * to propose a contorno process, needing an integrative decision.
-  * propose people to support the contorno.
-  * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision.
-  * keep indicators updated in the system that the organization uses for public work
+  * keep indicators updated in the system that the organization uses to work together.
-  * keep projects updated in the system the organization uses for public work
+  * keep the progress of projects up to date in the system that the organization uses to work together.
-  * share indicators with the organization, at the frequency defined with participants of the highest profile.
-  * share about the progress of specific projects that significantly impact the organization as a whole or consider it critical that other people from other contornos contribute, as often as agreed, informing how this connects to the organization's strategy and purpose.

 ----

 #### Adaptation of the Guardian structural role